DeltechJavaAcademy/LearnGit/README.md

   <li>Slack Username</li>
 </ul>

 Once you have created the file, use git to add it to this repo.
+Add each piece of information above in its own commit.
 You can refer to KalebBurd.txt for an example.

 <h2>Part Two</h2>